-2) Second criterion: Other large companies (non-listed) or state-controlled/owned enterprises
+2) First criterion (1.b.): Other large companies (non-listed) or state-controlled/owned enterprises

 We include all the non-listed central state-owned firms, non-listed Fortune 100 Firms, and select Hurun Unicorn firms and other notable firms in China.
 State-controlled/owned enterprises are vital in the Chinese economy, and the system is highly complicated.
 We manually collected 49 individuals, including all the major state-owned firms and their official heads.